-- 1 tablespoon stout beer, such as Guinness
+- 2 teaspoons stout beer, such as Guinness

 - Sprinkles, for decorating

 - Preheat oven to 325F.
-Lightly grease 2 doughnut pans*.
+Lightly grease a 6-cavity doughnut baking pan.

-- Transfer the batter to a pastry bag fitted with a round tip then fill each doughnut cavity almost full (they will rise when baking, but you don't want thin doughnuts either).
-Alternatively, use a spoon to fill the cavities.
+- Transfer the batter to a pastry bag fitted with a round tip then fill each doughnut cavity almost full.
+Alternatively, use a spoon.

-- Bake 11-13 minutes or until a toothpick comes out clean (a few crumbs are ok).
+- Bake 8-9 minutes or until a toothpick comes out clean (a few crumbs are ok).
 Cool 5 minutes in the pan then remove and transfer the doughnuts to a cooling rack.
-Cool completely.
+Cool completely before glazing.

-- For the glaze: In a heatproof bowl over a saucepan of simmering water (do not let the bowl touch the water), melt together the chocolate and butter.
-Remove the bowl from the heat and whisk in beer and powdered sugar.
-Dip one side of each doughnut into the glaze, letting the excess drip off then top with sprinkles.
-Let the glaze dry a bit before eating.
+- Dip one side of each doughnut into the glaze, letting the excess drip off then top with sprinkles.
+Let the glaze harden before eating.
 Best served the day they are made.
 Store in airtight container for up to 2 days.